OSM-Made/Orbis-Toolbox/README.md

 - What firmware doe this work with?
   - Currently it supports 5.05, 6.72, 7.02 & 7.55
 - How can I help with bugs?
+  - Please submit a bug Issue on this repo.
+Please Insure to use the Bug Template.
   - For any bugs I will need a crash log in order to figure out the issue.
 The playstation error codes do not generally help.

 ## Pictures